NREL/OpenStudio-ERI/README.md

 ## Setup

 To get started, go through the [OpenStudio Installation Instructions](http://nrel.github.io/OpenStudio-user-documentation/getting_started/getting_started/#installation-instructions), including the "Optional - Install Ruby" section.
-The "Optional - Setup a Building Component Library (BCL) Account" is recommended but not required.
+The "Optional - Setup a Building Component Library (BCL) Account" section is recommended but not required.

 A number of measures in this GitHub repository share the same resource files, found in the top-level ```resources``` directory.
 In order to run the measures, these resources need to be distributed to each measure.
 This process has been automated via a rake task (a task defined in the rakefile).